skip to content

 How do I get out of police custody?

 Any person charged with an offence can apply for bail.
-Bail means that you may be released from custody on the condition that you promise to appear in court on certain days and at certain times.
-In some cases you may need another person to be a guarantor for you.
+Bail means that you may be released from custody on certain conditions, including that you promise to appear in court on certain days and at certain times.
+In some cases you may need a guarantor.
 A guarantor is a person who promises to pay an amount of money (called a ‘guarantee’ or ‘surety’) if you do not appear in court when required.

 When can I apply for bail?

 It is up to the police whether you are given bail immediately.
 If you are not given bail immediately, the police must take you to court as soon as possible.
 If it is evening you will go to court in the morning when you can ask for bail.
-In some circumstances the court may refuse bail.
+Sometimes the court will refuse bail.
 If bail is refused, you may need to remain in custody until the charges against you are finalised.

 Police security officers